n64blog/n64blog.github.io/_games/diddy-kong-racing.md

 layout: game
 title: "Diddy Kong Racing"
 meta-name: "Diddy Kong Racing"
 meta-description: "Diddy Kong Racing is a kart-racing game developed by Rare for the N64.
-It was released in November 1997 and is the system's sixth best-selling game."
+It was released in November 1997 and is the system&#x27;s sixth best-selling game. "
 meta-keyword: "diddy kong racing, n64, nintendo 64, rare, kart racing"
 developer: Rare
 publisher: Nintendo